cabraviva/Cabras-Vanilla-Automation/README.md

 # Cabra's Vanilla Automation
 Hey there!
 This Cabra's Vanilla Automation, a datapack for minecraft, tested and working on **1.20.1**, which adds neat automation tweaks to minecraft while staying vanilla-friendly.
 I tried to extend vanilla mobs with cool automation functionality, some useful for every game, some for modded minecraft and some are just fun to play with.
-See the [Feature List](#feature) [FAQ](#FAQ)
+See the [Feature List](#feature) and [FAQ](#FAQ)

 ## FAQ